ziotom78/nimcfitsio/docs/fitsaccess.rst

 because the file does not exist), a :nim:object:`EFitsException` will be raised.

+.. nim:enum:: IoMode = enum ReadOnly, ReadWrite

+  This enumeration is used by all the procedures that open an existing FITS file.

 .. nim:proc:: proc openFile(fileName : string, ioMode : IoMode): FitsFile

   Open the FITS file whose path is *fileName*.
 If *ioMode* is